10 Reasons Your Organization Needs an Internal Newsletter

 - Include industry news, trends, and insights.
 No matter how innovative a company is, competitors are a healthy part of any industry.
 That’s why highlighting the achievements, as well as the missteps of close competitors, can give employees insight into how to do their jobs.
 With a media monitoring solution in place, a company can monitor their own, as well as competitors’ keywords to see how well their social media accounts are leading to engagement.
 From this info, they can perform competitive analysis to share with the entire organization.

-With the challenges of brand protection, doesn’t it make sense to cultivate a strong employee culture?
-Now, that newsletters are easy to produce, the question is not “why start an internal newsletter?”
+Employees are key in building and protecting brand reputation.
+Doesn’t it make sense to cultivate a strong employee culture?
+An internal newlsetter is a key component of a strong employee brand ambassador program.
+Now, that newsletters are easier than ever to produce, the question is not “why start an internal newsletter?”
 But instead, “why not start a newsletter today?”